pivotal/docs-tap/install.md

 1. If the service type of application-live-view-5112 is `ClusterIP`, you can access the Application Live View UI using an ingress controller.

-## <a id='install-tap-gui'></a> Install the Tanzu Application Platform GUI
+## <a id='install-tap-gui'></a> Install Tanzu Application Platform GUI

-To install the Tanzu Application Platform GUI, see the sections below.
+To install Tanzu Application Platform GUI, see the sections below.

 ### Prerequisites in Addition to Tanzu Application Platform Requirements